DarkPacks/moddertools/docs/modpack-dev.md

 - [Region Locator Coordinate Tool](https://dinnerbone.com/minecraft/tools/coordinates/){:target="_blank"}
     - You will often need to locate a region file

 ## Sites to use for mods
 - [Curseforge](https://www.curseforge.com/minecraft/mc-mods){:target="_blank"}
+- **DO NOT** use sites like 9minecraft.
+These sites not only steal mods but they are not always safe to download from.
+Frequently they are advertised as mod files but are actually malware or viruses

+## Version Control
-Version Control (While working on your project, it will be much easier to have a location you can host files for a variety of reasons.
+- While working on your project, it will be much easier to have a location you can host files on for a variety of reasons
-Working with multiple people
+    - Working with multiple people
-Add more to list
+    - TODO More things on this list
-Hosting an issue tracker and being able to easily reference while making commits.
+    - Hosting an issue tracker and being able to easily reference while making commits.
 Helps keep track of everything

 ## Why should you have an issue tracker?!